isaaclucky/bologna_geospatial/README.md

 - **Bologna Municipality** for providing open access to traffic monitoring data
 - **ARPAE Emilia-Romagna** for air quality measurements
-- **Professor Diego Giuliani** For Project Supervising and Academic Guidance
+- **Professor Diego Giuliani** For Project Supervision and Academic Guidance
-- **Maurizio Napolitano** For Project Supervising and Academic Guidance
+- **Maurizio Napolitano** For Project Supervision and Academic Guidance
 - **University of Trento**
 - **OpenStreetMap contributors** for geospatial data